-If you look on the chart above, you'll notice that there are several items in bold.
-These measurements are nearly equivalant to the naked eye if you measure them improperly.
+If you look at the chart above, you'll notice that there are several items in bold.
+These measurements are nearly equivalent to the naked eye if you measure them improperly.
 It is absolutely necessary that you do the 20 coil measurement for accuracy on this particular measurement.
 If you don't measure properly, you can get a spring that is not strong enough for your garage door.

 |Inside Diameter||Door Manufacturer|

 |1 19/32"||Crawford only|